-Prime M, Attaelmanan I, Imbuldeniya A, et al., 2018, From Malawi to Middlesex: The case of the Arbutus Drill Cover System as an example of the cost-saving potential of frugal innovations for the UK NHS, BMJ Innovations, Vol: 4, Pages: 103-110, ISSN: 2055-8074
+Prime M, Attaelmanan I, Imbuldeniya A, et al., 2018, From Malawi to Middlesex – The case of the Arbutus Drill Cover System as an example of the cost saving potential of frugal innovations for the UK NHS, BMJ Innovations, Vol: 4, Pages: 103-110, ISSN: 2055-642X

-Bhatti YA, Prime M, Harris M, et al., 2017, The search for the holy grail: Frugal innovation in healthcare from low-income or middle-income countries for reverse innovation to developed countries, BMJ Innovations, Vol: 3, Pages: 212-220, ISSN: 2055-8074
+Bhatti Y, Prime M, Harris M, et al., 2017, The search for the Holy Grail -- frugal innovation in healthcare from developing countries for reverse innovation to developed countries, BMJ Innovations, Vol: 3, Pages: 212-220, ISSN: 2055-642X

 Harris MJ, Bhatti Y, Prime M, et al., 2016, Global Diffusion of Healthcare Innovation: Making the Connections.
 Report for the World Innovation Summit for Health, World Innovation Summit for Health 2016, Publisher: World Innovation Summit for Health